 Serverless VPC Access only allows requests to be initiated by the serverless environment.
 Requests initiated by a VM must use the external address of your serverless service—see Private Google Access for more information.

 The following Google services support Serverless VPC Access connectors:

 - Cloud Functions

-In the following example, an App Engine standard environment app and Cloud Functions use a Serverless VPC Access connector to send requests to internal resources in the VPC network.
+In the following example, App Engine, Cloud Functions, and Cloud Run use a Serverless VPC Access connector to send requests to internal resources in the VPC network.

-- The Serverless VPC Access connector is in the same project and region as the App Engine app and Cloud Functions.
+- The Serverless VPC Access connector is in the same project and region as the serverless services.

 - The connector is attached to the VPC network that contains the destination resources.
-The connector can access resources in other VPC networks and GCP projects if you use VPC Network Peering.
+The connector can access resources in other VPC networks and Google Cloud projects if you use VPC Network Peering.